Quantum sets: Introduction

 \subsection{notation and terminology}

 For the benefit of researchers working in physics and computer science, the development is initially framed in terms of Hilbert spaces, rather than operator algebras.
 Our binary relations correspond to the quantum relations of Weaver \cite{Weaver10}, but this Hilbert space framing avoids operator topologies.
 The Hermitian adjoint is rendered $\dagger$, and the symbol $\ast$ is reserved for the Banach space adjoint.
 Nevertheless, we retain the stock term ``$*$-homomorphism'', to mean an algebra homomorphism that preserves the Hermitian adjoint $\dagger$.
 We write $H \leq K$ when $H$ is a subspace of $K$.
 We write $L(H,K)$ for the space of all bounded linear operators from $H$ to $K$.
 If $V \leq L(H_1, H_2)$ and $W \leq L(H_2, H_3)$, we write $W \cdot V$ for the span of the set $\{ wv \suchthat v \in V,\, w \in W \}$.
 We also use the dot as a visual separator in products.
 Homomorphisms are not assumed to be unital, but representations are assumed to be nondegenerate.
 Von Neumann algebras are assumed to be concrete and to contain the identity operator.
 A von Neumann subalgebra of $A$ is an ultraweakly closed $*$-subalgebra that need not contain the identity operator, but the Hilbert space shrinks correspondingly.
 An ortholattice is a bounded lattice, not necessarily distributive, equipped with an orthocomplementation operation.
 For quantum sets $\X$ and $\Y$, we write $\mathrm{Fun}(\X;\Y)$ for the set of functions from $\X$ to $\Y$, we write $\mathrm{Par}(\X;\Y)$ for the set of partial functions from $\X$ to $\Y$, and we write $\mathrm{Rel}(\X;\Y)$ for the set of binary relations from $\X$ to $\Y$.
+An ordinary set is just a set in the ordinary sense, as opposed to a quantum set, and an ordinary function is just a function in the ordinary sense, as opposed to a function between quantum sets.

 For reference, I suggest \textit{Operator Algebras} \cite{Blackadar17} and\textit{Categorical Quantum Mechanics} \cite{AbramskyCoecke08}; the term ``strongly compact closed'' is used synonymously with ``dagger compact''.